Marcopolo1975/Alpine-Hiking-Club/README.md

 You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content
-### Content
 - Content on the landing  page was loosely based on hiking websites [hiking site](https://www.thehiking.club/)
 - All other content was written by the developer

 ### Code
--  basic structure  code is inspired from love running project [Love runing](https://marcopolo1975.github.io/love-running/index.html)
+-  basic structure  code is inspired from love running project [Love running](https://marcopolo1975.github.io/love-running/index.html)
 - Taken help from W3Schools throughout the project. for fixing different issues, like positioning the content on desired place and desired fromat.
 [W3Schools](https://www.w3schools.com/)
-- images are downloaded from Paxels.com [Pexels.com](https://www.pexels.com/photo/people-hiking-on-snow-covered-mountain-5311543/)
+- images are downloaded from Pexels.com [Pexels.com](https://www.pexels.com/photo/people-hiking-on-snow-covered-mountain-5311543/)

 - Taken help throughout the project from youtube tutorials for HTML and CSS.
 [YouTube css Tutorial](https://www.youtube.com/results?search_query=css+tutorial+for+beginners)